-Customer success managers improve the customer experience (CX).
+Customer success managers improve the customer experience (CX) of any business.
+It’s probably the most essential part of the job.
 In a time when CX has become a key competitive differentiator, that’s a big deal.

 But hiring CSMs isn’t easy.
 The field is still new, so few people have directly relevant experience.
 How do you make sure that you’re hiring the best customer success manager for the job?

 We’ve put together a list of seven things you can do to make sure you hire a great CSM.
 It’ll help you put together a team of talented customer success professionals to take your customer experience to the next level.

 Keep reading to find out how to kick the process off right.